Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

-These step are gathered in \cref{al:pidsplit+} together with the final update fo the Lagrangian multipliers (which is not explicited one by one for sake of brevity).
+\end{itemize} These steps are gathered in \cref{al:pidsplit+}, together with the final update{s} of the Lagrangian multipliers ({which are not listed} one by one for the sake of brevity).

-Aiming to adopt a PnP approach, the update rule for $\vw_2$ appears again as a Gaussian denoising step: therefore, following the original PnP idea, one employs a Gaussian denoiser $\mathcal{D}_{\beta\gamma}$ in place of the proximal operator of $R$.
-This choice leads to a novel version of this splitting algorithm, named as PnPSplit+, which exploits the splitting idea of \cite{Setzer2012} and the possibility to select an off-the-shelf denoiser, instead of meticulously selecting a regularization function $R$ and devising tailored algorithm for computing its proximity operator.
+{With the aim of adopting a PnP approach}, the update rule for $\vw_2$ {takes again the form} of a Gaussian denoising step: therefore, following the original PnP idea, one employs a Gaussian denoiser $\mathcal{D}_{\beta\gamma}$ in place of the proximal operator of $R$.
+This choice leads to a novel version of this splitting algorithm, {called} \pnp, which exploits the splitting idea of \cite{Setzer2012} and the possibility to select an off-the-shelf denoiser, instead of meticulously selecting a regularization function $R$ and devising tailored algorithm for computing its proximity operator.

 The main advantage of this approach is that the deblurring step is computed with a direct explicit formula, without relying on an iterative solver, reducing significantly the computational cost and time.